 You will have to sacrifice everything you’ve ever enjoyed in life.
 I mean everything.

-At first, you’ll be full of excitement of buying a Vera Wang dress, Louboutin or Jimmy Choo wedding shoes, having an 8-course meal surrounded by a harpist and some ice sculptures whilst doves flutter silently overhead until you realise the cost of everything.
-I mean a four figure some for some fancy floral arrangement.
+At first, you’ll be full of excitement of buying a Vera Wang dress, Louboutin or Jimmy Choo wedding shoes.
+Having an 8-course meal surrounded by a harpist and some ice sculptures whilst doves flutter silently overhead until you realise the cost of everything.
+I mean a four-figure sum for some fancy floral arrangement.
 OVER ONE THOUSAND POUNDS FOR FLOWERS.
 Flowers, they’ll be dead before you’ve headed on your honeymoon.
-Add the word wedding to anything and you can say goodbye to all the little luxuries in life, and then some.
+Add the word wedding to anything and you can say goodbye to all the little luxuries in life.
+And then some.
 Even food is no longer a priority.

-Chief Bridesmaid’s suggestion: Spend your money on eating, the bridesmaids don’t care if you make them wear a bin bag, whatever goes.
+Spend your money on eating, the bridesmaids don’t care if you make them wear a bin bag, whatever goes.
 I’m pretty sure nobody is going to know the difference between the evening meal that was £149 per head and £199.
-Run away to the middle of nowhere just you and your beau and spare yourself the hunger pains of scrimping and saving.
+Runaway to the middle of nowhere just you and your beau and spare yourself the hunger pains of scrimping and saving.
 Everybody will be happy for you regardless if you were married by a man dressed as Elvis or if you were married by Ron the family vicar.
-I mean get married naked, I heard it’s all the rage in some communities.
+I mean to get married naked, I heard it’s all the rage in some communities.

 You will say ‘after the wedding’ at least 500 times a day

-Chief Bridesmaid’s suggestion: Have a bottle of tequila handy, overtime the phrase after the wedding is used have a shot.
+Chief Bridesmaid’s suggestion: Have a bottle of tequila handy.
+Every time the phrase after the wedding is used to have a shot.
 Probably get a few cases of tequila in because you know what?
-You’re going to rattle through it up until the wedding and then guess what AFTER THE WEDDING you’ll never have to look at it again.
+You’re going to rattle through it up until the wedding.
+And then guess what AFTER THE WEDDING you’ll never have to look at it again.